bluerocktel/php-sdk/README.md

 }
 ```

-Read more about paginator on the [Saloon documentation](https://docs.saloon.dev/digging-deeper/pagination).
+Read more about pagination on the [Saloon documentation](https://docs.saloon.dev/digging-deeper/pagination).